 Twenty minutes later I watched as a Guinness was purposely poured.
-Cascading over the spoon to create a swirling work of art.
-It was quickly but carefully brought to a patron waiting patiently at the end of the bar.
+It cascaded over the spoon to create a swirling work of art.
+The pint was quickly but carefully brought to a patron waiting patiently at the end of the bar.

 Walking around the Milwaukee Art Museum last week, I was in awe of the eclectic collection and refreshing architectural design.

-Often times I’m drawn to bright colors and vibrant pieces, but linger at simple ones, depressed in tone.
-They’re the ones that evoke my raw emotions.
+Often I’m drawn to bright colors and vibrant pieces, but linger at simple ones, depressed in tone – they’re the ones that evoke my raw emotions.

 At first, this was not one of them.

-I saw a chalkboard, hastily washed, with a small box and a line under it – etched like someone who was in a hurry.
+I saw a chalkboard, hastily washed, with a small box and a line under it as if it was etched by someone who was in a hurry.